atomisthq/docs/docs/developer/fingerprint.md

 ## Create a fingerprint

-Write your own fingerprint registration is just like writing other listener registrations, by specifying a name and `PushTest`.
+Writing your own fingerprint registration is just like writing other listener registrations, by specifying a name and `PushTest`.
 The following example is the complete code for fingerprinting dependencies specified in a `package-lock.json` file: